Milwaukee: Transit

 The Milwaukee County Transit System provides bus services within Milwaukee County.
 The Badger Bus station in downtown Milwaukee provides bus service between Milwaukee and Madison.
-An East/West Bus Rapid Transit (BRT) line between downtown and the Milwaukee Regional Medical Center is also currently under construction.
+MCTS's Connect 1 East/West Bus Rapid Transit (BRT) line between downtown and the Milwaukee Regional Medical Center is also available.

-A modern streetcar system, The Hop, connects Milwaukee Intermodal Station, downtown Milwaukee, and Ogden Avenue on the city's Lower East Side.
+Milwaukee's streetcar system, The Hop, connects Milwaukee Intermodal Station, downtown Milwaukee, and Ogden Avenue on the city's Lower East Side.
 The initial M-Line opened for service on November 2, 2018.
 Service to the lakefront, through the Couture, on the L-Line opened on October 29, 2023.

 Milwaukee has no commuter rail system.
 Previous efforts to develop one proposed a 0.5% sales tax in Milwaukee, Racine and Kenosha counties to fund an expansion of Metra's Union Pacific North Line to Milwaukee Intermodal Station.
 A 1990s Wisconsin DOT plan determined the path forward for east-west transportation in Milwaukee to be a mix of a comprehensive light rail system, an expansion of I-94 with HOV lanes, and increased bus service to Waukesha County.
 Despite being awarded $289 million for this plan from the federal government, local Republican leaders rescinded support for light rail.
 The "locally preferred alternative" would have connected destinations including downtown Milwaukee, UW-Milwaukee, and the Milwaukee Regional Medical Center.